Gerald David Lascelles: Interests and positions

 Lascelles was the president of the British Racing Drivers' Club from 1964 to 1991, after the 5th Earl Howe died.
 Lord Howe had asked Lascelles to replace him, who was briefly a driver before this.
 In his role as BRDC president, Lascelles was invited by the Australian Racing Drivers Club, promoters of the Bathurst 1000 Touring car race, to be the Grand Marshal for the 1985 race.
+He served as president of the Institute of the Motor Industry in 1969-73 and 1975–77, and company director of Silverstone Circuits Ltd and Silverstone Leisure Ltd, Smith & Grace (Sales) Ltd, and Green Crop Conservation Ltd.

-He was also a passionate jazz enthusiast, and he collaborated with journalist and magazine editor Sinclair Traill in compiling the popular Just Jazz yearbooks in the 1950s.
+He was also a passionate jazz enthusiast, writing for Jazz Journal and collaborating with the magazine's editor Sinclair Traill in compiling the popular Just Jazz yearbooks in the 1950s.

 Death

-Lascelles died in Bergerac, France, in 1998.
+Lascelles died in Bergerac, France, on 27 February 1998 at the age of 73.